TRIQS/triqs/doc/reference/c++/clef/introduction.rst

 Motivation : a little tour of CLEF
 =====================================

-A usual, the best is to start with a few examples, to show the library in action.
+As usual, the best is to start with a few examples, to show the library in action.

 .. compileblock::